cesarsilvareis/medical-llm-ui/README.md

-# Medical Large Language Model UI #
+# Medical UI for Large Language Model Use #

-- Simple template UI getting a textual prompt from user variables
+- PHASE1 : Simple UI template for getting a textual prompt from medical user variables
-- Advanced prompting UI based on the simple UI for medical LLMs
+- PHASE2 : Advanced prompting UI based on the simple UI for medical LLMs \[Available Soon\]